danialgoodwin/dev/cheat-sheets/microsoft-power-bi-cheat-sheet.md

     =COUNTROWS(FILTERS([MyTableColumn]))
     =COUNTROWS(ALLSELECTED([MyTableColumn]))

-And, may need to have a special case for 'no selection' when dealing with charts:
+And, may need to have a special case for 'no selection' when dealing with charts, otherwise the count will be all the rows:

     IF(ISFILTERED([MyTableColumn]),
         COUNTROWS(ALLSELECTED([MyTableColumn])),